 “The Kohen shall don a garment of linen, and he shall don linen breeches on his skin, and he shall remove the ashes.” – Vayikra 6:3

 One of the daily activities in the Mishkan was taking out the ashes.
-Chovos Ha’Levavos explains that Hashem commanded Aaron to do this action each day “to lower himself and rid himself of the arrogance in his heart.”
+The Chovos HaLevavos explains that Hashem commanded Aaron to do this action each day “to lower himself and rid himself of the arrogance in his heart.”

-This statement seems to imply that Aaron was arrogant, and that Hashem felt he needed specific work to get rid of that sense of superiority.
-The problem is that it is difficult to imagine that Aaron Hakohen was a haughty individual.
+This statement seems to imply that Aaron was arrogant and Hashem felt he needed specific work to get rid of that sense of superiority.
+The problem is that it is difficult to imagine that Aaron HaKohen was a haughty individual.
 This concept becomes even more problematic when we focus on the Torah’s description of Aaron.